illyanyc/technitrade/README.md

 ### Technical Analysis Library
 * technitrade - a custom built library for technical analysis.

-### Other Developement Frameworks
+### Other Development Frameworks
 * [Flask](https://flask.palletsprojects.com/en/2.0.x/) - Flask is a micro web framework written in Python.
 * [AWS Lex Bot](https://aws.amazon.com/lex/) - Amazon Lex is a service for building conversational interfaces into any application using voice and text.
-* [Twilio SendGrid](https://sendgrid.com/) - communication platform for transactional and marketing email
+* [Twilio SendGrid](https://sendgrid.com/) - communication platform for transactional and marketing email.
 ---

 # Interface

-User interfaces with the application using Amazon Lex Bot:
+User interfaces with the application using Amazon Lex Bot.
+Amazon Lex Bot gathers the following user info:

-1.
+1. Name
+2. Email
+3. *n* number of portfolio stock tickers

-The user gets the News Sentiment, Twitter Sentiment, and Machine Learning AI Stock Opinion via peredioc emails.
-The first email is received right after the Machine Learning model finished training.
+The user gets the News Sentiment, Twitter Sentiment, and Machine Learning AI Stock Opinion via periodic emails.
+The first email is received right after the Machine Learning model finished training and is fitted with data to predict future stock prices.

 The emails are distributed via Twilio's SendGrid service.